Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project/README.md

     * **Question 3.** What are the most used words in cleaned python strings?

-    * **Question 4.** Are there difference between the clean and lemmatized C# bi grams?
+    * **Question 4.** Are there differences between the clean and lemmatized C# bi grams?

     * **Question 5.** Are there differences between the clean and lemmatized python bi grams?

-    * **Question 6.** Is there an association between coding language and the lemmatized mean of string lengths across languages?
+    * **Question 6.** Is there an association between coding language and the lemmatized mean length of the string?

     * **Question 7.** Are there any specific words or word groups that can assist with identifying the Language JavaScript or Java over the other languages?